Notice of Non-Discrimination

 Filing a Complaint

-If you believe that you or your child have experienced unlawful discrimination, discriminatory harassment, or sexual harassment at school, you have the right to file a complaint.
-Before filing a complaint, you can discuss your concerns with your child’s principal or District’s Title IX Officer or Civil Rights Coordinator, who are listed above.
-If your child has a 504 plan, you may also opt to discuss with the District’s 504 Officer.
+If you believe that you or your student have experienced unlawful discrimination, discriminatory harassment, or sexual harassment at school, you have the right to file a complaint.
+Before filing a complaint, you can discuss your concerns with your student’s principal or any of the Compliance Officers who are listed above.

 Complaint to the School District